Alexandra - 4 Seasons.

 Annual celebration of local craft beer, cider, wine and food.
 Held every first weekend of February and a chance for the whole family to soak up the Central sun whilst listening to local bands.

 Need to find a service, tradesman, supplier?
 Find it here, Alexandra is the service centre of Central Otago.
-If you are local business and wish to have a free listing within the directory, please contact us.
+If you are local business and wish to have a free listing within the directory, please sign up.

 What's happening locally?